 - A. "Student" is defined as one who has attended or is attending Northeastern Illinois University and whose records are in the files of the University. - B. "Education records" are those records which are directly related to a student and maintained by the institution or by a party acting for the institution.
-"Education records" do not include files made by and kept in the sole possession of the maker which are not accessible to any other person.

-C. "Directory information" includes name, address, dates of attendance, enrollment status, level, previous institutions attended, major field of study, awards, honors, degrees conferred with dates, past and present participation in officially recognized sports and activities, physical factors (height and weight of athletes), and date and place of birth.
+"Education records" do not include files made by and kept in the sole possession of the maker which are not accessible to any other person. - C. "Directory information" includes name, address, telephone number, dates of attendance, enrollment status, level, previous institutions attended, major field of study, awards, honors, degrees conferred with dates, past and present participation in officially recognized sports and activities, physical factors (height and weight of athletes), prior military service, campus e-mail address, and date and place of birth.
 (See Section V, Release of Information).